 I understand.

-Well, what you told the kids is exactly right.
+What you told the kids is exactly right.

 How old are they?

-They're 18, 20 years old soon.
+They're 18, 20 years old since they're 18 to 25.

 And you spot them out there hiring limousines.

-I'm 36 years old now I've listened to you and when I used to ride route sales and you changed as an 18, 19, 20 year old hooligan that I was listening to you every day, I give credit to him my mother to this day still gives credit that listening to you made me a better person, Rush, just by listening to you every day.
+And when I used to ride route sales, and you checked, as an 18, 19, 20-year-old hooligan that I was, listening to you every day, I give credit to them.

 And I think it's great for anybody in my position who has younger people working for him to do this for them, to try to steer them in a good way.

-You know, this, you are proving, you are proving something I have always said, because I remember the conversations that you probably are referring to.
+You are proving something I have always said, because I remember the conversations that you probably are referring to.

-And it was, those conversations usually had to do with, despite all of the debauchery and depravity that is around, go ahead and live your life the best way you can.
+And it was those conversations usually had to do with despite all of the debauchery and depravity that is around, go ahead and live your life the best way you can.

 Always try to do the best thing and the right thing.